brickcap/tasks/contracts-101/book.md

 An offer may be communicated to the whole world.
 But once more the knowledge of the offer is necessary if you are to accept it.

 Similarly the acceptance of the offer must be communicated before the agreement is formed.
 Now it is important to note that the acceptance must be communicated to the right person.
 Taking the example above if A has advertised his property and you call him asking for details about the same and then communicate the acceptance to, say Sir James Paul McCartney (?), then the acceptance is invalid.
-With such an accpetance no agreement can be formed.
+With such an acceptance no agreement can be formed.
 You must communicate the acceptance of the offer to the landlord for it to be valid.

 There may be a mode of communication.
 The landlord may accept only the proposals that are sent to him on his email.
 In these cases it is necessary to follow the mode that is set by the other party.